cfjedimaster/fireflyapi/articles/complex_process_1/article.md

 This is pretty much straight from the documentation for the Dropbox Python SDK.

-For Firefly, the method looks like so:
+For Firefly Services, the method looks like so:

 ```python
 def getFFAccessToken(id, secret):